touzet/pampa/README.md

 The _PTM description_ is  a concise representation of the number of oxylations, deamidations and phosphorylations necessary to compute the mass of a peptide sequence.
 For instance, '2O1D' signifies two oxyprolines and one deamidation, '1P4O' represents one phosphorylation and four oxyprolines, '2O' corresponds to two oxyprolines without any deamidation and phosphorylation.
 When no PTM applies, the description should be "0O", or "0D", etc.

-When the PTM description this is left empty in the peptide table,  it is assumed that PTMs are not known.
-In this case, they are directly infered by PAMPA following two rules:
+When the PTM description field is left empty in the peptide table, it signifies that PTMs are not specified.
+In such cases, PAMPA directly infers PTMs based on the two following rules:

   - No deamidation and phosphorylation are added.
   - The number of oxyprolines is determined empirically using the following formula: Let 'p' represent the total number of prolines in the peptide, and 'pp' represent the number of prolines involved in the pattern 'GxP'.
 If the difference 'p-pp' is less than 3, then 'pp' oxyprolines are applied.
 If 'p-pp' is 3 or greater, 'pp' oxyprolines and 'pp+1' oxyprolines are applied.